victormikhailov77/zpp/README.md

 Expected: redirected to
 http://localhost:8080/register

-4.Registration form doesn't allow to sumbit empty fields, or some garbage login - 6 to 30 characters password, verify password - 8 to 30 characters first name, last name - allowed only letters, space and dash characters, 1 to 60 chars
+4.Registration form doesn't allow to submit empty fields, or some garbage login - 6 to 30 characters password, verify password - 8 to 30 characters first name, last name - allowed only letters, space and dash characters, 1 to 60 chars